 Firstly, the Complainant contends that the disputed domain name is confusingly similar to its earlier trademark.
-In fact, it reproduces the ETAM trademark and combines it with the term "store".
-The mere addition of the term "store" does not eliminate the similarity between the Complainant's marks and the disputed domain name, since it merely refers to a point of sale.
-Consequently, the addition of the English generic term "store" separated by a hyphen adds to confusion by suggesting that the website belongs to the Complainant and is the online store selling the Complainant's products.
+In fact, it reproduces the KICKERS trademark and combines it with the term "soldes" (which means "sales" in French language).
+The mere addition of the French term "soldes" does not eliminate the confusing similarity between the Complainant's marks and the disputed domain name.